VenkatramanRajagopalan/ProfileTracker/README.md

 # ProfileTracker

 ## Overview
 Reads a text file containing portfolios of shareholders and displays them in descending order based on their total share value.
 File contains share names and share count.
-Value for one share is fetched from alphavantage.com
+Value for one share is fetched using API request from alphavantage.com

 ## Example